Pandanda-Rewritten/pandanda/README.md

 ## Contributions

+Pandanda Rewritten
-Pandanda Rewritten - Implemented the original in-game register.
+   - Implemented the original in-game register.
+   - Hashing for IP addresses

+iPandanda
+   - Original Media Server assets

 ## Current State
 While I tried to bring this project to what I consider a "good enough" state, I only had so much time to work on this so there always remains room for further Improvements.